 - Packing Cube: I sometimes opt to just use gallon size Ziploc bags, but chose to use a double-sided Eagle Creek cube this time.
 It was helpful to keep pajamas/ socks/ underwear on one side and all other clothes on the opposite side.

 - Zipper Pouches: These are great to organize your gear, toiletries, and food.
 I brought one small and one medium Eagle Creek pouch.

 - Headlamp: This is a must-have.
-The last day of the hike, you’ll be on the trail at around 330am because the goal is to reach the Sun Gate at sunrise.
-It’s also helpful to have around the capmsites.
+The last day of the hike, you’ll be on the trail at around 330am because the goal is to reach the Sun Gate at Machu Picchu at sunrise.
+It’s also helpful to have around the campsites.
 I personally like Petzl brand, they’re inexpensive and durable (I’ve had mine for over 10 years).